sassbookai/api-docs/summarizer/apidoc.md

     1. The API currently favors summarization in the range of 5-40%, so internal adjustments are in place to limit larger values that cause summarization to lose its value.

-    2. The actual length of summary is lkely to be closer to specified for large documents.
+    2. The actual length of summary is likely to be closer to specified for large documents.
 For small documents, the AI doesn't have much room, so the summary length can be quite different.